Tensor structures in the theory of modulus presheaves with transfers: Introduction

 In this article we study the local sections of

 for certain $F,G\in \MPST$.
-Our first technical main result is a presentation in terms of generators and relations of $h_0(F\te G)(K)$ for any $k$-field $K$, see Theorem \ref{thm:CI-te-fields}.
-This result allows us to compute explicitly the local sections of $h_0(F\te G)$ in several cases.
+A first technical result, which is used in all the applications below, is a presentation in terms of generators and relations of $h_0(F\te G)(K)$, for any $k$-field $K$, see Theorem \ref{thm:CI-te-fields}.
+This presentation is a modulus-version of the one found in the homotopy invariant case in \cite[Theorem 6.2]{KY} (for $K=k$) and in \cite[Theorem 5.1.8]{IR} (for general $K$).
 For example, using that for $F\in \RSC$ the Nisnevich - and the Zariski sheafification agree, see \cite[Corollary 3.2.2]{KSY3}, Theorem \ref{thm:Ga-te-Ga-arbCh} and Theorem \ref{thm:DR-arbCh}, give the following: